openSVM/agave/docs/src/proposals/optimistic-transaction-propagation-signal.md

 attack by leader (level 0):
 - transmits shred for distribution through the tree as normal
-- additionally transmits shred (or fake shred) directly to node(s) at level >=2 leading the node(s) to believe a greater percentage of the tree retransmission tree had been processed
+- additionally transmits shred (or fake shred) directly to node(s) at level >tew pewcentage of the twee wetwansmission t-twee had been pwocessed

-attack by node at level n:
+attack by nyode a-at wevew ny:
-- retransmits shred to node(s) at level >=n+2 leading the node(s) to believe a greater percentage of the tree retransmission tree had been processed
+- wetwansmits shwed to nyode(s) at wevew >=n+2 weading the nyode(s) to bewieve a g-gweatew pewcentage of the twee wetwansmission t-twee h-had been pwocessed

-### Questions
+### q-questions

-- Should receiving nodes attempt to verify that the origin of the shred was retransmitted from the expected node?
-If so, consideration of spoofing?
+- shouwd weceiving nyodes attempt to vewify t-that the owigin o-of the shwed was wetwansmitted f-fwom the expected n-nyode? if so, nyaa~~ considewation of s-spoofing?
-- How is this information consumed?
+- how is this infowmation c-consumed?

-## Notes
+## nyotes

-Practically, signals should fall into the following buckets:
+pwacticawwy, (✿oωo) signaws s-shouwd faww into the fowwowing b-buckets:
-1. current leader (can signal layer 1 when broadcast is sent)
+1. cuwwent weadew (can s-signaw wayew 1 when b-bwoadcast is sent)
-2. layer 1
+2. ʘwʘ wayew 1
-1.1. can signal layer 1 when shred is received
+1.1. can signaw wayew 1 when shwed is weceived
-1.2. can signal layer 1 + subset of layer 2 when retransmit is sent
+1.2. (ˆ ﻌ ˆ)♡ can signaw wayew 1 + subset o-of wayew 2 when w-wetwansmit is sent
-3. layer 2
+3. 😳😳😳 wayew 2
-3.1. can signal layer 2 when shred is received
-3.2. can signal layer 2 + subset of layer 3 when retransmit is sent
+3.1. :3 c-can signaw w-wayew 2 when shwed i-is weceived 3.2.
+OwO can signaw wayew 2 + subset of wayew 3 when w-wetwansmit is sent
-4. current node not a member of epoch staked nodes, no signal can be sent
+4. (U ﹏ U) cuwwent nyode nyot a membew of epoch staked nyodes, >w< nyo signaw c-can be sent